scottyphillips/pychonet/README.md

 ## Basic usage

-## create the ECHONETLite listener service on port 3610
+### Create the ECHONETLite listener service on port 3610:
 ```python
 from aioudp import UDPServer
 from pychonet import Factory